Are you new to gardening or curious about what your gardening options are?

 Therefore, I’m going to introduce you to the many different gardening methods out there, and share with you how you can make them work.

 Container gardening can work no matter where you’re located.
 It consists of growing crops in different containers.

 If you have a patio or balcony, you could even grow smaller varieties of corn.
 Whether you live in a small apartment with a sunny windowsill or on a farm with many acres, container gardening can work for you.

 2. Traditional Inground Gardening

-When you hear the term gardening, you may envision a small plot of ground which has been tilled, planted, and cared for to produce vegetables and fruits.
+When you hear the term gardening, you may envision a small plot of ground that has been tilled, planted, and cared for to produce vegetables and fruits.

 This is what traditional inground gardening looks like.
 Your plot can be as small or large as you have room for.